lsst-sqre/deploy-jenkins/README.md

 ![AWS VPC diagram](./docs/aws_vpc.png)

-The instances running the jenkins master and slave processes are deployed into an AWS "Virtual Private Cloud" or [VPC](https://aws.amazon.com/vpc/).
+The instances running the jenkins master and agent processes are deployed into an AWS "Virtual Private Cloud" or [VPC](https://aws.amazon.com/vpc/).
 Using a non-default VPC (historically, AWS had separate classic and VPC environments;
 all newly created AWS accounts have a default VPC in each region that more or less emulates the "classic" behavior) allows for direct control over the RFC1918 private address space.
-A benefit of this is that the master instance can have a fixed IP address which the slaves can locate by convention instead of requiring either the address to be injected or use of a service discovery mechanism.
+A benefit of this is that the master instance can have a fixed IP address which the agents can locate by convention instead of requiring either the address to be injected or use of a service discovery mechanism.